dan88v/esp32-x32-remote/README.md

 So you have to set your mixer ip on 10.0.1.1

-The code still need A LOT of optimization, i wrote it as fast as possible in order to make it work.
+The code still needs A LOT of optimization, I wrote it as fast as possible in order to make it work.

 Please be kind!